-3: Play/Edit/Librarian modes
+3: Edit/Librarian select

-The buttons in the top of the main window select whether you're on the Play page, digging in deep on the Edit pages, or working with the Librarian.
-For the most part, you can simply switch between these modes without thinking about it.
-It's important to note, however, that some menu commands are available only in Librarian mode, and that undo is handled separately for the Librarian and Play/Edit modes.
+The buttons in the upper right of the main window select whether you're working with the Editor or the Librarian.
+For the most part, you can simply switch between the two without thinking about it.
+It's important to note, however, that some menu commands may be available only in one mode, and that undo is handled separately for each mode.